networq/website/trouble-shooting.md

 The two components NetworQ Web and NetworQ Cli must both be present.

 To use NetworQ web locally, your machine must have firewall settings to allow ports to be accessed.

+### Need to know

+* In windows directory slashes are `\` while on linux and mac they are `/`.
+If something doesn't work, try using the "other" option.
+* Editing a PATH variable only takes effect the next time bash starts.
+It is possible that the commandline needs restarting or if all else fails, try restarting the whole machine.

 Browse the list below for some common issues.